Efficiency of Transformer

 The efficiency of the transformer can be expressed in terms of output power and losses.

-Efficiency η can be expressed in percentage as
+Efficiency η can be expressed in percentages as

-The losses take place in a transformer at given loads is required to be calculated for determining the efficiency of the transformer.
-The following losses occurs in a transformer.
+The losses in a transformer at given loads must be calculated to determine the efficiency of the transformer.
+The following losses occur in a transformer.

 1. No load losses